-Then ask your teen if they have noticed these behaviors, and if they see them as a problem or something that they cannot control by themselves, suggests Amanda Petrik, a licensed clinical professional counselor in Topeka, Kansas, who often works with teens who have OCD.
+Then ask your teen if they have noticed these behaviors, and if they see them as a problem or something that they cannot control by themselves, suggests Amanda Petrik, LCPC, who often works with teens who have OCD.

 Once the problem is identified, you can gently explain how OCD is impacting the family’s functioning.
-Be careful to emphasize the problem is the condition, not the teen.
+Be careful to emphasize that the teen is not the problem, rather the condition of OCD is the problem.
 “I often compare mental health issues to physical issues, such as asthma or diabetes.
 Then I explain that this is not something the child has chosen to have, but that there are treatments that can help,” Petrik says.